 We have a God who gives comfort in affliction.
 He is the Father of mercies and God of all comfort.

 We live in a world where affliction is real.
-And second Corinthians chapter one verses three and four remind us that we have a God who gives comfort in affliction.
+And 2 Corinthians 1:3–4 remind us that we have a God who gives comfort in affliction.
 He is the father of mercies and the God of all comfort.
 That’s his name.
 Our God is the God of all comfort.
 Our God is the father of mercies and he comforts us in our affliction.
 Hear the good news of the Bible in this passage.
 When we walk through affliction, God is not distant from us.
 God is not far from us.
 God is with us.
 He comforts us in our affliction.
 I think about this family in the church I pastor that I just want to comfort them in every way I can.
 And to know that this is how God sees us in our affliction, that he comes to comfort us in our affliction.

 And then I pray, Oh God, that you would help us as those who have been comforted by you to show your comfort to others and to love others well in affliction, to care for others well in affliction, to uphold one another, to pray for one another, to be with one another, to provide for one another in ways that show your comfort.
 God, we praise you, ultimately for sending Jesus into a world of suffering and sin, to pay the price for our sin.
 That we might have eternal life.
 That we might have the hope that one day there will be no more affliction.
 This is our greatest comfort.
 We know that suffering will not have the last word with you.